itsjohnye/grpc-mongodb-swiftui-templete/README.md

 ## Notes

-Using identical `.proto` file in both server and client side, if you want to run *helloworld*  in other gRPC supported language。
+Using identical `.proto` file in both server and client side, if you want to run *helloworld*  in other gRPC supported language.

 #### Server-side Protocol Buffer generation: